Drug information provided by: IBM Micromedex

-If your or your child's symptoms do not improve or become worse, check with your doctor right away.
+If your or your child's symptoms (eg, cough) do not improve or become worse within 5 days, check with your doctor right away.

-Do not use this medicine if you or your child is also using an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®).
+Do not use this medicine if you or your child is using or has used an MAO inhibitor (MAOI) such as isocarboxazid [Marplan®], linezolid [Zyvox®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]) within the past 14 days.

 For nursing mothers taking this medicine:

-Talk to your doctor if you have any questions about taking codeine or about how this medicine may affect your baby.
+Talk to your doctor if you have any questions about using codeine or about how this medicine may affect your baby.

 Call your doctor if you become extremely tired and have difficulty caring for your baby.